pshivraj/pshivraj.github.io/landing.md

 				<header class="major">
 					<h3>Music Genre Belief Recognition</h3>
 				</header>
 				<p>This was the major project for the course CS543: Massive Data Storage and Retrieval.
 The aim of the project was to be able to predict genre of a song with time sequencing.
 It was conceptualized and modelled with the help of spectrograms, convolutional neural networks and recurrent neural networks (later replaced by time-distributed layers to improve upon accuracy).
-Finally, the model was deployed and visualized on web by using TensorflowJS front-end development. <b>Tech used: Python, TensorflowJS, Keras, JavaScript, HTML, CSS</b><br><a href="https://www.youtube.com/watch?v=2p-13hnVhA0"><b>Demo</b></a></p>
+Finally, the model was deployed and visualized on web by using TensorflowJS front-end development. <b>Tech used: Python, TensorflowJS, Keras, JavaScript, HTML, CSS</b><br>
+				<iframe width="560" height="315" src="https://www.youtube.com/embed/2p-13hnVhA0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
 				<ul class="actions">
 					<li><a href="https://github.com/vedantc6/CS543-MusicGenreRecognition" class="button">Learn more</a></li>
 				</ul>